 Who it is for:

-Anyone who wants to experience a deeply relaxed and rejuvenated state.
+A gong immersion or gong bath is ideal for anyone who wants to experience a deeply relaxed and rejuvenated state.
 Particularly beneficial for those suffering from stress, anxiety, insomnia, neck pain, headaches, tinnitus, respiratory problems, nerve damage or injured joints.

 What it is:

 The gong is thought to be as old as the bronze age and has been used, particularly in the east, for ceremonial and ritual purposes.

 The gong belongs to the idiophone group of instruments, which means it makes its sound from its own vibrations.